defstudio/pest-plugin-laravel-expectations/docs/expectations/authentication.md

 ### `toBeAbleTo()`

-Assert that the given User is authorized to do something
+Assert that the given User is authorized to do something.

 ```php
 expect($user)->toBeAbleTo('edit', $post);